mark-watson/SwiftAI-book/manuscript/sw.md

 ## Semantic Web and Linked Data Wrap Up

 In the next chapter we will use SPARQL queries to extract structured information from DBpedia about entities such as people, places, and organizations.
-We will be using my Swift SPARQL library [https://github.com/mark-watson/SparqlQuery_swift](https://github.com/mark-watson/SparqlQuery_swift) to run queries against live endpoints.
+We will be using my Swift SPARQL librarythat is in the directory **SparqlQuery_swift** in the GitHub repository for this book to run queries against live endpoints.